21 Creative Thanksgiving Table Decor Beyond Pumpkins & Leaves

 Warm Harvest Boho Tablescape With Natural Textures

-Layered woven placemats, striped textiles, and neutral linens form a cozy foundation, while earth-toned ceramics and wood accents add organic charm.
+Layered woven placemats and neutral linens form a cozy foundation while earth-toned ceramics add that necessary organic charm.
+Soft string lights and a touch of greenery bring some gentle movement and warmth to the table.

 Monochromatic Color Schemes